lbryio/lbry.com/content/faq/how-to-backup-wallet.md

 LBRY provides two different wallets, `lbryum` and `lbrycrd`. `lbryum` is the default wallet, but early versions came with `lbrycrd` as the default.

+Wallets should be backed up securely to one or more (redundancy!) locations which only you have control over.
+Anyone with access to the wallet file could potentially have access to your LBRY Credits.
+As an added layer of protection when backing up your wallet, you can password encrypt a ZIP file with your wallet data.
+We are trying to make this process easier for users in the future through the LBRY App.

 ## Windows

 Make a copy of the `C:\Users\%USER%\AppData\Roaming\LBRYum\wallets` directory.
 If you originally installed v0.14 or later, you will find the wallet in `C:\Users\%USER%\AppData\Local\lbry\LBRYum\wallets`.
 The AppData folder may be hidden, so you can also try `%appdata%\LBRYum\wallets` or `%localappdata%\lbry\LBRYum\wallets` for new installations (v0.14+).